 The term "Theosophy" comes from the Greek theosophia, which is composed of two words: theos ("god," "gods," or "divine") and sophia ("wisdom").

 Torbay Lodge as a local branch of The Theosophical Society in England has a very specific aim.
-Our work is 'to study and disemminate Theosophy and serve as an active centre of Theosophical life' - with special emphasis on the body of writings and teachings of the modern Theosophical Society.
+Our work is 'to study and disemminate Theosophy and serve as an active centre of Theosophical life' - with special emphasis on the body of writings and teachings of the modern Theosophical movement.
 The building was left in the 1920's to the Society in England with the intention of providing a venue in which like minded individuals may come together in their study of Theosophy.
 We warmly welcome those who actively sympathise with our aim and can offer membership of the Lodge alongside membership of the International Theosophical Society.
 Such members have the freedom to work, outside of the Lodge, on themes of particular individual interest and carry on activities which are to their liking, but the activity of the Lodge itself is necessarily exercised within the framework of the Lodge Aim and the Theosophical Society's own distinctive character and structure.
-(Membership of the International Society itself is open to any in sympathy with the three objects of the Society - see: Join the Theosophical Society. )

 We are not linked to a local Torbay group confusingly naming themselves 'Torbay Theosophy' who misrepresent themselves by purloining the Theosophical Society seal and images including that of the mantra (O Hidden Life ...) as displayed in our meeting room.
 This bogus group is not recognised by the Theosophical Society and are not members of the Society either locally or nationally.
 Our work is of serious study and reflection wholly centrered around the recapitualtion of the Ancient Wisdom teachings as given by H.P.
 Blavatsky, W.Q.
 Judge, their living Masters, and others.
 We find such meaning and depth in these teachings as to make unnecessary new-age or pop-culture diversions with their misrepresentations and unfounded extrapolations in contradiction to the Masters teachings.